Class of 1956

 Fred was a lifetime member of Christ Lutheran Church and served many years in various church offices.
 He was also a member of the Noble County Cattleman’s Association for many years.
 He was a quiet, hardworking man who was generous and had a heart of gold.
 He enjoyed farming, welding, and traveling.
 Family was always the most important priority in his life.
 Fred loved being around his family and he attended as many of his children’s and grandchildren’s activities as possible.

-Fred was preceded in death by his parents, his first wife Trudy Deken Tappe, and a great grandchild Tyler Cyphers.
+Preceding him in death were his parents, his first wife Trudy Deken Tappe, and a great grandchild Tyler Cyphers.

-Fred is survived by his wife and soul mate Yvonne Tappe of Perry.
-Five children: Leasa Rowe and husband George of Guthrie, Russell Tappe of Oklahoma City, Sarah Savoie and husband Chris of Perry, Berva Pool and husband Lenny of Perry, and Malinda Cyphers and husband Kenny of Mulhall.
-A sister Margaret Seeliger and husband Glen of Perry.
-Nine Grandchildren: Katy Grimes, Jessica Savoie, Brad Savoie, Justin Cyphers, Rodney Cyphers, Dustin Wood, Connie Hight, Mandy Rowe, and Simon Rowe.
-He is also survived by 12 great grandchildren and numerous other family members.
+Survivors include: his wife and soul mate Yvonne Tappe of Perry; five children, Leasa Rowe and husband George of Guthrie, Russell Tappe of Oklahoma City, Sarah Savoie and husband Chris of Perry, Berva Pool and husband Lenny of Perry, and Malinda Cyphers and husband Kenny of Mulhall; a sister, Margaret Seeliger and husband Glen of Perry; nine grandchildren, Katy Grimes, Jessica Savoie, Brad Savoie, Justin Cyphers, Rodney Cyphers, Dustin Wood, Connie Hight, Mandy Rowe, and Simon Rowe; 12 great grandchildren; and numerous other family members.